-3) Click Draw Region and draw a quadrilateral in the preview window by specifying four vertexes of the detection region.
+9) Click Draw Region and draw a quadrilateral in the preview window by specifying four vertexes of the detection region.

-Step 7 Draw the maximum size/minimum size for targets.
-Only the targets in the size ranging from max. size to min. size will trigger intrusion detection..
+Step 8 Draw the maximum size/minimum size for targets.
+Only target the size of which is rangers from max. size and min. size will be trigger intrusion detection.

-- 1) Click Max.
+- 10) Click Max.
 Size/Min.
 Size.

-- 2) Draw an area in preview window.
+- 11) Draw an area in preview window.

-- 3) Click Stop Drawing.
+- 12) Click Stop Drawing.

-Step 8 Set the arming schedule.
+Step 9 Set the arming schedule.
 Refer to Chapter 11.1 Configure Arming Schedule.

-Step 9 Set the linkage actions.
+Step 10 Set the linkage actions.
 Refer to Chapter 11.2 Configure Alarm Linkage Actions.

-12.5 Region Entrance Detection
+12.6 Region Entrance Detection

-Region entrance detection function detects objects that enter a pre-defined virtual region from the outside place.
+Region entrance detection function detects objects that enter a pre-defined virtual region from the outside.